javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 ## Rate limiting

 Imagine, our app is generating a lot of data to send.
-But the user has a slow network connection, maybe on a mobile, outside of a city.
+But the user has a slow network connection, maybe on a mobile internet, outside of a city.

 We can call `socket.send(data)` again and again.
 But the data will be buffered (stored) in memory and sent out only as fast as network speed allows.